 All five of these things need to happen, and when they do, your back will start to feel better and better.

-You can totally piece these things together on your own, but I recommend signing up for my Mothership online course for moms that starts on Oct 5th.
+You can totally piece these things together on your own, but I recommend signing up for my Mothership online course for moms that runs every few months.

 It addresses all of these things, as well as helping you create a daily habit of creating a bit of time for you.
-It is broken up into 5 minute chunks so it is easy to fit in here and there throughout your day.
+It is broken up into 5 minute chunks so it is easy to fit into your day.
 Learn more and sign up here.

 If this was helpful for you and you know someone who could benefit from this article, share it with them and on social media!